 Travelling in Contemporary Art

-The exhibition will be accompanied by a wide-ranging support programme of events and workshops including readings, dance theatre and action days for large and small visitors alike.
+The exhibition will also offer a versatile support programme of events and workshops for visitors of all ages.

 Baumgarten, Joseph Beuys, Christoph Brech, Stanley Brouwn, Wolfgang von

 Contzen, Simon Faithfull, Jerry Frantz, Mareike Foecking, Gerard Garouste,

 Philipp Goldbach, Manaf Halbouni, Michael Heizer, Jochem Hendricks, Klara

 Hobza, Stefan Huber, Sven Johne, Kcho, Dagmar Keller and Martin Wittwer, Fabian